 Clientele: Middle-aged to elderly.
 It's a low-roller casino and it draws a low-roller clientele.
 Expect to see lots of polyester.
-We find the casino pretty creepy, but if you dig Bruce Lee movies, you might fit right in.

 Machines: From pennies up to at least $5.
 It's a low-roller joint and they'll give you points on your slot card even for lowly nickel play.
 There are few if any full-pay video poker machines.